 Averted with Tibicenas and Saahir since Tibicenas states that djinn cannot be killed and will return in a few thousand years.

-In the Swordhaven sage, King Alteon succumbs to the chaorruption and kills his own daughter, Brittney.
+In the Swordhaven sage, King Alteon succumbs to the chaorruption and kills his own daughter, Brittany.
 He is also Mercy Killed later on, at his own request.

 Klingon Promotion: A new Werewolf King is crowned when someone challenges and kills the current Werewolf King in ritual combat.